HerrIvan/embedding-cvx-projection/README.md

-# convex-projection
+# Embedding-Cvx-Projection

-This repo introduces a simple convex-optimization method that aims to find the best approximation to a target embedding based on a reduced set of relevant but diverse embeddings.
+This repo introduces a simple [convex optimization](https://en.wikipedia.org/wiki/Convex_optimization) method that aims to find the best approximation to a target embedding based on a reduced set of relevant but diverse embeddings.

+The operation achieved is analogous to answering the question: _how can I best explain my input embedding by *meaningfully* combining embeddings from a specified set?_.

+Presumed applications for it are:
+- retrieving relevant but diverse contexts in the retrieval step of [Retrieval Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) (RAG) workflow.
+- extending [knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) by inferring relationships from already existing ones.

+For an _in-depth_ discussion regarding its derivation and applications, please check the extended [background](docs/background.md) document that discusses the theory, implementation, and examples.

 ## HOW TO USE IT